 In the case that a double tax treaty exists between Spain and the other country, pensions paid by former State employees are exempt from income tax in Spain.
 Most countries have a double tax treaty with Spain, including of course the UK.
 Brexit has not changed this.

 This exemption applies to retired Government employed nurses, teachers, police, army personnel, civil servants and local authority employees of all types and even, sometimes, retirees of nationalised industries.
+In some cases, the tax authority of a country will publish a closed list of pensions that are considered as ‘Government’ pensions and this is very helpful to avoid arguments with the Spanish tax office.

 The way the exemption works depends on the precise text of the tax treaty but, usually, the pension is not taxable but does use up Spanish personal allowances and lower tax rates.
 This can cause other income to be taxed at higher rates.